 Sex, Drugs & Squatting Tour

-If anything is confusing, it’s laws in the Netherlands.
+If anything is confusing, it’s Dutch law.
 To an outsider, the country might seem like sodom and gomorra, with legal prostitution and coffee shops that don’t really sell coffee.
-On this short tour we’ll take you to some interesting sights in Utrecht and we’ll tell you more about Dutch law making.
+On this short tour we’ll take you to some interesting sights in Utrecht and explain you more about Dutch law making.
 For instance: did you know that marihuana is formally still illegal in the Netherlands?
 That until recently you could semi-legally squat a house and live there, and that although prostitution has been legal for centuries, brothels weren’t?
 On this tour we’ll also discuss the legalisation of same-sex marriage in 2001, a world novelty.
-And when will we manage to suppress the assasins on wheels (a.k.a. cyclists)?
+And when will we finally manage to suppress the assasins on wheels (a.k.a. cyclists)?

 Utrecht: birthplace of the Netherlands, birthplace of our king Willem-Alexander, and birthplace of a democratic revolution that got rid of the Oranje dynasty – for a short while… What are the origins of our royal family?
 Did you know our first king resided in Utrecht for a short time, and you can now freely enter his palace?
 Can you explain why the Dutch national anthem mentions Germany and Spain, but not the Netherlands?
 Why do Dutch people love/hate their royals?